If you're in town then come and visit us at:

 Quality of materials~

-even in the pieces we see today.
+this is evident in the condition of the pieces we see today.
 Quality in rhinestones is determined best

 by brilliance and clarity.
 The lead content and cut of Swarovski stones, for instance,